ResearchComputing/Documentation/Job-Tools.md

 ## Controlling Jobs with scontrol
 The `scontrol` command allows users further control of their jobs through Slurm.
 A few examples of this include pausing a job as its running, holding a job from running, or printing information about the job.

-To pause a job that is currently running on the system, we can use `scontrol` with the `suspend` command.
+To suspend a job that is currently running on the system, we can use `scontrol` with the `suspend` command.
 This will stop a running job on its current step that can be resumed at a later time.
-We can pause a job by typing in the command:
+We can suspend a job by typing in the command:

 ```bash
 $ scontrol suspend <job_id-number>